Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/conclusion.md

 The following figures show three trajectories for a few different values of *t*<sub>0</sub> and a simulation that lasts for 800 seconds.
 First, we set *t*<sub>0</sub> equal to 0.2 seconds and see that the simulated bacteria are not able to walk far enough in a single step to head toward the goal.

 [![image-center](../assets/images/600px/chemotaxis_traj_0.2_uniform.png){: .align-center}](../assets/images/chemotaxis_traj_0.2_uniform.png)
-Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average default tumbling frequency *t*<sub>0</sub> of 0.2 seconds.
+Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average run time between tumbles *t*<sub>0</sub> of 0.2 seconds.
 {: style="font-size: medium;"}

 If we increase *t*<sub>0</sub> to 5.0 seconds, then cells can run for so long that they may run past the goal without being able to apply the brakes by tumbling.

 [![image-center](../assets/images/600px/chemotaxis_traj_5.0_uniform.png){: .align-center}](../assets/images/chemotaxis_traj_5.0_uniform.png)
-Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average default tumbling frequency *t*<sub>0</sub> of 5.0 seconds.
+Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average run time between tumbles *t*<sub>0</sub> of 5.0 seconds.
 {: style="font-size: medium;"}

 When we set *t*<sub>0</sub> equal to 1.0, then the figure below shows a "Goldilocks" effect in which the simulated bacterium can run for long enough at a time to head quickly toward the goal, and it tumbles frequently enough to keep it there.

 [![image-center](../assets/images/600px/chemotaxis_traj_1.0_uniform.png){: .align-center}](../assets/images/chemotaxis_traj_1.0_uniform.png)
-Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average default tumbling frequency *t*<sub>0</sub> of 1.0 seconds.
+Three sample trajectories of a simulated cell following the chemotactic random walk strategy with an average run time between tumbles *t*<sub>0</sub> of 1.0 seconds.
 {: style="font-size: medium;" }

 The figure below visualizes average particle distance to the goal over time for 500 particles using a variety of choices of *t*<sub>0</sub>.
 It confirms that tumbling every second by default is "just right" for finding an attractant.